TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 -   Create users

-    The create user and grants are best done with the \'root\' DB user on the mysql system.
+    The create user and grants are best done with the 'root' DB user on the mysql system.

 ``` {.in}
 create user 'admin'@'localhost' identified by 'ADMIN-PASS';